The mom that understands the value of meal planning is the one that has skipped it for the week! But, really…its SO TRUE!

 This is how the foundation plays into my planning for the week:

-MONDAY: Bulk Meal (I choose a recipe I can double or triple & freeze) OR something we can use in different ways throughout the week (like I did in this 1-week meal plan).
+MONDAY: Bulk Meal (I choose a recipe I can double or triple & freeze) OR something we can use in different ways throughout the week (like I did in my downloadable 1-week meal plan).
 Usually rotates chicken, turkey, or beef based so we have a variety of proteins in freezer meals.
 I try not to save soups for Fridays.

 TUESDAY: busy night, so either a sheet pan meal or quick Instant Pot Meal.
 Fish tacos fit nicely within our Taco Tuesday preference.